friedrfe/CellMate/compiled/README.txt

 "Distribute Applications" in the MATLAB Compiler documentation
 in the MathWorks Documentation Center.

+Saving the DLL's and trainedNetwork1.mat files in the same folder as the apps allows for automated import.

 2. Files to Deploy and Package

 Files to Package for Standalone